planetarium/Corvette/README.md

 Before running the components, you must generate the Prisma client.
 You must do this each time you change the `prisma/schema.prisma` file or Prisma version.
-Generate the client with `deno task prisma-generate`.
-Prisma client specific to Prisma data proxy must be generated if you are using SQLite as the database (not recommended for production,) and the aforementioned task will detect the type of the database and generate the appropriate type of the client for you.
+Generate the client with `deno task prisma generate`.
+You must also prepare the database and configure the components accordingly.

-You must also prepare the database server and configure the components accordingly.
-In case you are using SQLite, you must run the data proxy by your own.
-The data proxy requires TLS certificates, which can be generated with `deno run -A generate-cert`.
-To use self-signed TLS certificates, you must provide the following flag to the components (including the data proxy itself):
-`--unsafely-ignore-certificate-errors=localhost`.
-You can run the data proxy with the following command:
-`deno run -A --unsafely-ignore-certificate-errors=localhost dataproxy.ts`.

 You also need an AMQP 0-9-1 compliant message broker (such as RabbitMQ.)
 For testing, you may also use [lop](https://deno.land/x/lop/mod.ts), which is run